versionone/VersionOne.Client.Requestor/README.md

 ### Contributing

 We also welcome contributions!
 Please send pull requests!
-If you figure out specific instructions for using the Node.JS based installation option under different OS or cloud-hosted configurations, please create a how-to document and submit a pull requests.
+If you figure out specific instructions for using the Node.JS based installation option under different OS or cloud-hosted configurations, please create a how-to document and submit a pull request. **See the [HowTo-DeployInHeroku.md](HowTo-DeployInHeroku.md) doc for an example.**

 ## How to use with your own On-Premise VersionOne